retgits/acme-serverless/deploy/cloudrun/README.md

 # ACME Serverless Fitness Store on Google Cloud Run

 Serverless is more than just Function-as-a-Service.
-There are many different forms to build and deploy serverless applications and one of them is using containers on [Google Cloud Run](https://cloud.google.com/run/).
+There are many different forms to build and deploy serverless applications and one of them is using containers on [Google Cloud Run for Anthos](https://cloud.google.com/anthos/run/).
 This tutorial walks you through setting up the services of the ACME Serverless Fitness Shop.

 ## Prerequisites